Azure-Samples/serverless-chat-langchainjs/docs/tutorial/04-preparing-understanding-language-models.md

-# Preparing and Understanding Language Models: Configuring Azure OpenAI Service and Local Installation of Ollama with Mistral 7B
+# Preparing and Understanding Language Models: Configuring Azure OpenAI Service and Installing Ollama with Mistral 7B

 This section we will cover the language models used in the project.
 Throughout the tutorial, we will also learn how to generate the environment variables needed to use the Azure Services, including the **[Azure OpenAI Service](https://learn.microsoft.com/azure/ai-services/openai/overview)**.